evansalter/markdown-notes/README.md

 Once you have initialized a `notes` directory using `init_notes.sh`, you can begin writing notes:

-- Create notes in 'notes' directory
+- Create notes in `notes` directory
 - Place images in the `img` directory
 - To create PDFs, run `make` in the `notes` directory.
 This will create a `PDFs` directory (if it doesn't exist).
 	- Individual PDFs for each `.md` file in `notes` will be created, as well as `all_notes.pdf` which is a concatenation of each `.md` file with a table of contents.